Unsupervised mapping of phase diagrams of 2D systems from infinite projected entangled-pair states via deep anomaly detection: Anomaly Detection

 \section{Anomaly Detection}

 We follow the approach in \cite{Kottmann2020,Kottmann21a}, where it was shown that phase diagrams can be mapped out from different data types in an unsupervised fashion via \textit{anomaly detection}.
 The scheme works in the following way: We employ a special neural network architecture, called an autoencoder, to efficiently decode and encode data of the type it has been trained on (data specific compression).
-For the training, we define a training dataset containing \textit{normal} data.
+For the training\footnote{\textit{Training} in machine learning refers to data-specific optimization.
+This is described in more detail below around \cref{eq:L}.}, we define a training dataset containing \textit{normal} data.
 The autoencoder is trained to efficiently reproduce data with the same or similar characteristics.
-Anomalies are detected by deviations of the loss compared to the region it has been trained on and amount to separate phases in the diagram.
+Anomalies are detected by deviations of a loss function between input and output of the autoencoder, compared to the region it has been trained on and amount to separate phases in the diagram.
 This training has to be performed only $\mathcal{O}(N_\text{phases})$ times where $N_\text{phases}$ is the number of phases present in the phase diagram.
 Moreover, this procedure does not necessitate any prior physical knowledge about the system as one starts with an arbitrary parameter range, typically at the origin of the parameter space.
 From there, abrupt changes in the reproduction loss are saved as possible phase boundaries and the next training iteration is done in the region with the highest loss after the previous training.
 Note that in principle one does not even need to know the underlying Hamiltonian, it suffices to be provided with data and the corresponding physical parameters.

 We employ autoencoder neural network architectures implemented with \textsf{TensorFlow} \cite{tensorflow2015-whitepaper}.
 An autoencoder is composed of an encoder and a decoder.
 The encoder takes the input $x$ and maps it to a latent space variable $z$.
 This latent space variable is then mapped by the decoder to the output $y(x)$.
 Both encoder and decoder are composed of multiple consecutive layers, parametrized by free parameters $\theta$.
 We tried different architectures comprising different combinations of fully-connected and convolutional layers.
 We find no specific model dependence, with different architectures performing similarly such that simple \textit{vanilla} autoencoders composed solely of fully-connected layers suffice and are used throughout this paper.
 For details about the implementation see \cite{notebooks}.
 The goal of the autoencoder is to reproduce $x$, i.e. matching the output of the network with its input $y(x) = x$, which is achieved by minimizing the reproduction loss